-In 2018, Metcash prepared and lodged its first Country by Country Report with the ATO.
+Metcash prepared and lodged a Country by Country Report with the ATO for the year ended 30 April 2019.
 In compliance with both Australian filing requirements and the OECD BEPS Action Plan, the Country by Country Report contains details about Metcash's international related party dealings, revenue, profits and taxes paid by jurisdiction.
 Under the intergovernmental exchange of information agreements, this Country by Country Report is available to overseas tax authorities.